rbisdorff/Digraph3/docSphinx/tutorial.rst

    dominance    :  1.0
    absorbency   :  1.0

-Both these results make sense, as in a completely empty or indeterminate digraph, each node may appear anywhere; as its beginning, its end, or somewhere as a hole in its middle.
+Both these results make sense, as in a completely empty or indeterminate digraph, there is no interior of the digraph defined, only a *border* which is hence at the same time initial and terminal.
 Notice however, that in the latter indeterminate case the complete set of nodes verifies only weakly the internal stability condition (see above).
-In a dynamic process of becoming more and more definite, the powerset of the nodes contains all choice candidates that may become in the end the actual kernels of the eventually determined digraph.

 Other common digraph models, allthough being clearly oriented, may show nevertheless no apparent laterality, like *odd* **chordless circuits**, ie *holes* surrounded by a circuit of odd length.
 They do not admit in fact any initial or terminal kernel.